-And that’s just a small part of the benefit of going to college.
-Studies also show that the better jobs with better pay are also considered by workers to be more rewarding jobs.
+And that’s just a small benefit of going to college.
+Studies also show jobs with better pay are considered by workers to be more rewarding jobs.
 And there is, of course, the smarts, refinement, fun, and personal growth that come with college.
 As one current Bellarmine student said, “When I came to Bellarmine, I was a kid.
 Bellarmine is where I grew up.
 College is the link between being a kid and being an adult.
 I wouldn’t trade it for anything.”

 Catholic tradition of educational excellence

 Bellarmine University is a vibrant community of educational excellence and ethical awareness that consistently ranks among the nation’s best colleges and universities.
 Our students pursue an education based in the liberal arts and the distinguished, inclusive Catholic tradition of educational excellence—the oldest and most rewarding in the western world.
 It is alifelong education worthy of the University’s namesake, Saint Robert Bellarmine, and his invitation to each of us to learn and live in veritatis amore—in the love of all that is beautiful, true, and good in life.

 Louisville, the livable city